gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 that they end up comparing notes on which questions you ask, if they hold that against you, you probably don't want to work there.

 Some candidates just tell me point blank that they don't have any questions.
-Or my suggestion that it is their turn to ask is met with a stretch of silence.
 This is obviously not great either: on the one hand, you're squandering an opportunity to learn more about how well the company fits you; on the other hand, it doesn't send a very strong signal that you're serious about the job.